zedaw/discord-rss-fetcher/README.md

 ![Build status](https://github.com/benjihiggins/discord-rss-fetcher/workflows/Build%20%2B%20test/badge.svg?branch=master)

+**I am no longer actively maintaining this project.
+It should continue to work, but I can't guarantee that I'll fix it if future Discord updates cause issues.**

 # Discord RSS fetcher
 A Discord bot to post the latest articles from an RSS feed into a channel, optionally mentioning a role when posting.